CreditLadder Review: Can it Improve Your Credit Score?

 Which banks does CreditLadder support?

-It does matter which bank you’re with, but CreditLadder accepts reports from the majority of large banks in the UK, including (but not limited to) the following:
+It does matter which bank you’re with, but CreditLadder accepts reports from the majority of large banks, building societies, credit card providers and mortgage lenders in the UK, including (but not limited to) the following:

 You can even sign up to the CreditLadder service via the Starling Bank app, just to make things even easier.

-Nationwide is the only lender who has officially stated that it is committed to using CreditLadder as a source of rent payment information when deciding the eligibility of mortgage applicants, but CreditLadder has stated that it has plans to expand their network of lenders as soon as possible.
+Nationwide is one of many lenders that has officially stated that it is committed to using CreditLadder as a source of rent payment information when deciding the eligibility of mortgage applicants, but CreditLadder has stated that it plans to expand their network of lenders as soon as possible.

 It’s still a relatively new organisation, so there’s limited evidence to show that their idea actually works, but it certainly seems to be moving in a positive direction.